stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (kveng−stat6250): Is there a better way of creating a table from raw data instead of using column input?
 Can we just specify the column name and SAS will know the column numbers automatically?
 - *Question* (lwang30-stat6250): By what means can we check a comprehensive discription of a dataset, such as each variable's data type?
 - *Answer* (lwang30-stat6250): By using a *proc contents* statement, we are able to output the discriptors of a dataset including the data types for each variable.
+- Question (mcardoso3-stat6250):  What happens if the input variables are entered out of order?
+- Answer (mcardoso3-stat6250):  If the variables are entered out of order, the columns will have inaccurate names and therefore the dataset would appear confusing to interpret.

 [Course Textbook Chapter 5, Problem 8]